-Students scoring 19 or above on the Reading Section of the Enhanced ACT, 470 or above on the verbal section of the recentered SAT, 43 or above on the ASSET Reading skills test or 82 percent or above on COMPASS Reading Skills will be considered to have met minimal reading skill requirements.
-Students not meeting the standard shall enroll in a developmental program in reading during their first or second semester in college and each subsequent semester, if necessary, until the program is successfully completed
+Students scoring 19 or above on the Reading Section of the Enhanced ACT, 470 or above on the verbal reading section of the recentered SAT, 43 or above on the ASSET Reading skills test or 82 or above (and beginning Fall 2013 scoring 83 or above) on COMPASS Reading Skills will be considered to have met minimal reading skill requirements.
+Students with a state minimum score on an approved state +common core assessment for college readiness, or who successfully complete a state approved +college transition course in literacy also will be considered to have met minimal reading skill requirements.
+Students not meeting the standard shall enroll in a developmental reading course (or course modules) program during their first or second semester in college and each subsequent semester, if necessary, until the reading development plan program is completed successfully.